Mantel care home

 There are a number of ground rules that you, as caregiver and care recipient, need to discuss carefully with each other and understand the consequences before you move into one yard together.
 Here are a few of them.

-- A maximum of 2 people may live in the informal care unit.
-That is either the one who needs care or the one who provides care to someone in the main house.
+• A maximum of two people may live in the informal care unit.
+These are either the person who Health or the person who Health to someone in the main residence.

 Use the form below to submit a notification online.